zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * No need of parent zone.
   * Child zone is not delegated, but there is an undelegated version.
   * Undelgated data:
-    * ns3-undelegated-child.basic01.xa/-
+    * ns3-undelegated-child.basic01.xa
-    * ns4-undelegated-child.basic01.xa/-
+    * ns4-undelegated-child.basic01.xa

 ### NO-DEL-UNDEL-PAR-UND-1
-The child is not delegated, but ther is undelegated data to test.
+The child is not delegated, but there is an undelegated data to test.
 One grandparent NS lacks delegation of parent and return NXDOMAIN of child.
 The parent zone lacks delegation of child.

 * Zone: child.parent.no-del-undel-par-und-1.basic01.xa
   * Child zone does not exist is not served by any NS.